-We also compare \rusteria with Kani on {\myinline{finetime}~\cite{finetime-van-woerkom-2025}}, an efficient and high-precision time keeping library.
-This library uses bit operations extensively, posing an interesting challenge for \rusteria, as they are notoriously slower than arithmetic operations in SE.
+We compare \rusteria with Kani on {\myinline{finetime}~\cite{finetime-van-woerkom-2025}}, an efficient and high-precision time keeping library.
 We used the version from commit \texttt{f5962b8}.
-The crate consists of 237 tests, which test the panic-freedom of various calendar conversions, the accuracy of rounding durations, and the correctness of round-trip conversions between time representations.
+The crate has 237 symbolic tests using the Kani interface, which test the panic-freedom of various calendar conversions, the accuracy of rounding durations, and the correctness of round-trip conversions between time representations.
 We note that the \myinline{finetime} tests were written for Kani, and they may thus be biased towards its strengths.

 We present the results in \cref{fig:finetime-survival-graph}.
-Neither \rusteria nor Kani crash or fail; Kani passes the slowest test in 515s, while \rusteria times out on 11 tests (with timeout set to 530s).
+Neither \rusteria nor Kani fail; Kani passes the slowest test in 515s, while \rusteria times out on 11 tests (with timeout set to 530s).
 In all 11 cases, \rusteria gets stuck waiting for the solver (Z3~\cite{z3-efficient-smt-demoura-2008}) to resolve queries involving signed remainder and division operations on bitvectors, which are a known limitation of SMT solvers.